 - Serve a small portion of each main dish (vegetables/meat) onto your plate.
 Add items from the side dishes as well, if you wish to eat them.

-- Tear off a smallish piece of the Indian bread (around 1 x 1.5 inches in size) and place it over some of the vegetables or meat.
+- Using your right hand only, tear off a smallish piece of the Indian bread (around 1 x 1.5 inches in size) and place it over some of the vegetables or meat.
 If any of the food pieces are too large to be picked up and eaten, press the bread down on them with your fingers to flatten or break them up.

 - Start eating by picking the food up with the bread.
 This is done by folding the bread over the food and popping it into your mouth.
 Next, pick up a bit of one of the side dishes (such as pickle) with your fingers and eat it.
-Repeat this whole process with the different dishes that are available, having a little at a time, until the bread is finished.
+Repeat this whole process with all the different dishes, having a little at a time, until the bread is finished.